 Introduction to Multithreading Interview Questions and Answers in Java

-Now, if you are looking for a job which is related to Multithreading in java then you need to prepare for the 2019 Multithreading Interview Questions in Java.
+Now, if you are looking for a job related to Multithreading in java, you need to prepare for the 2023 Multithreading Interview Questions in Java.
 It is true that every interview is different as per the different job profiles.
-Here, we have prepared the important Multithreading Interview Questions in Java with their Answers to it which will help you get success in your interview.
+Here, we have prepared the important Multithreading Interview Questions in Java with their Answers, which will help you get success in your interview.

-In this 2019 Multithreading Interview Questions in Java article, we shall present 10 most important and frequently asked Multithreading interview questions in java.
+In this 2023 Multithreading Interview Questions in Java article, we shall present the 10 most important and frequently asked Multithreading interview questions in java.
 These interview questions are divided into two parts are as follows:

 Part 1 – Multithreading Interview Questions in Java(Basic)

-This first part covers basic Multithreading Interview Questions and Answers in Java.
+This first part covers basic Interview Questions and Answers in Java.

 Q1.
 Explain the different states of Thread?

-- New: It means the thread is in new state and need to create the instance of thread class before invocation of start method.
+- New: It means the thread is in a new state and needs to create the instance of thread class before the invocation of the start method.

-- Runnable: After invoking start method, the thread is in runnable state and scheduler has not selected it to be running thread.
+- Runnable: After invoking the start method, the thread is in a runnable state, and the scheduler has not selected it to be a running thread.

-- Running: When the thread scheduler selected, it is in running state.
+- Running: When the thread scheduler is selected, it is in a running state.

 Q2.
 What is the thread in java?

-The thread refers to a small unit which takes less time to get it executed.
-It mainly independent of the path of execution.
-It is one of the ways to take advantage of multiple CPU available in the machine.
-With help of multiple threads, the process of CPU task becomes faster.
-Java is being majorly used for providing the support to multithreading.
+The thread refers to a small unit that takes less time to get executed.
+It is mainly independent of the path of execution.
+It is one of the ways to take advantage of multiple CPUs available in the machine.
+With the help of multiple threads, the process of the CPU task becomes faster.
+Java is majorly used for providing support to multithreading.